Religion of the Shang dynasty: Other archaeological sites

-Remains of Shang ritual are found at the sites of Panlongcheng and Daxinzhuang (located about 500 km away from Zhengzhou), probably pre-literate Shang military outposts that maintained strong ties to the contemporaneous centre at Zhengzhou.
-The site of Daxinzhuang later featured traces of Late Shang ritual literacy, with excavated oracle bone inscriptions that exhibit both local variations and direct influence from royal practices.
-Readings of these inscriptions indicate that the Daxinzhuang people upheld beliefs and rituals observed in the royal tradition, albeit with differences such as the absence of specialised diviners.
-Also at Zhengzhou during the Late period when Yin was the capital, four pieces of oracle bone were discovered with short inscriptions possibly dating to the reign of Wu Ding.
+Remains of Shang ritual are found at the sites of Panlongcheng and Daxinzhuang (located about 500 km away from Zhengzhou), probably pre-literate Shang military outposts that maintained strong ties to Zhengzhou.
+Daxinzhuang later featured traces of Late Shang ritual literacy, with excavated oracle bone inscriptions that exhibit both local variations and direct influence from royal practices.
+Readings of these inscriptions indicate preservations of the royal tradition in Daxinzhuang, albeit without specialised diviners.
+Also at Zhengzhou during the Late period, four pieces of oracle bone were discovered with short inscriptions possibly dating to the reign of Wu Ding.

 Non-elite burials outside of the Late Shang capital area often lacked grave goods.
 The Subutun site (modern Shandong) features a four-ramped tomb which was the only one of that type discovered outside the capital, and may have housed either a local rival or a favourite of the Shang king.
 Another burial site at Tianhu (in Henan province) features a mix of Late Shang and indigenous elements, and served as the cemetery of a Shang lineage related to a consort of Wu Ding.
-The details of sacrificial practice conducted by non-royals are unclear, as such sacrifices are rarely mentioned in inscriptions.
+The details of non-royal sacrificial practice are unclear due to rare inscriptional mentions.
 Human sacrifice of the Shang style have been identified at Qiuwan (modern Jiangsu), which Shang inscriptions refer to as Dapeng.

-At the Shang village site of Guandimiao (occupied c.
+At the Shang village of Guandimiao (occupied c.
 1250, in modern Xingyang, Henan), burials closely following the layout of Yinxu elite tombs have been excavated.
-Guandimiao features considerable ritual remains, including oracle bones used for divination, although they are without inscriptions.
-These oracle bones show similarities to the uninscribed corpus found at Yinxu, and their use probably involved the participation of a local diviner.
+Guandimiao features considerable ritual remains, including uninscribed oracle bones with similarities to the uninscribed corpus found at Yinxu; their use probably involved the participation of a local diviner.
 These remains are suggestive of Guandimiao's rich ritual life, which has challenged the modern assumption that Shang elites ruled with a religious monopoly.